vanisree2204-sys/Smart-Sorting-fresh-or-rotten-classifier/README.md

 ## License
 This project is licensed under the MIT License — see the LICENSE file for details.
 ## Acknowledgments
-MobileNetV2 architecture by Google
+- MobileNetV2 architecture by Google
-Dataset from Kaggle community
+- Dataset from Kaggle community
-TensorFlow and Keras frameworks
+- TensorFlow and Keras frameworks
-Streamlit for web interface
+- Streamlit for web interface

 ## Future Enhancements
-Support for additional produce types
+- Support for additional produce types
-Mobile application development
+- Mobile application development
-IoT device integration
+- IoT device integration
-Real-time video stream processing
+- Real-time video stream processing
-Advanced analytics dashboard
+- Advanced analytics dashboard
-Multi-language support
+- Multi-language support

-pgsql
-Copy
-Edit